optozorax/unasanu/content/en/index.md

 **unasanu** (= **un**iverse **as** **a** **nu**mber) is a philosophical concept, according to which any simulated universe exists, because it can be represented as an already existing natural number.
 This concept can provide explanations for the following questions:
 * Do alternative universes exist and why?
 * Do we live in a simulation?
-* Can theoretically a god exist and how omnipotent can he be?
+* Can theoretically a god exist and how omnipotent can it be?
 * Why is it impossible to die and what happens after death?
-* Is it possible to change the universe without worrying about heat death?
+* Is it possible to change the universe without worrying about Heat death?
 {{ admonition_end() }}

 This idea and its implications are logically derived from our current understanding of mathematics, physics, and consciousness.
 However, unasanu does not require a many-worlds interpretation of quantum mechanics, the infinity of our universe, or the hypothesis of an Omega point — it relies on other, more reliable and simple bases.